iscel15/Data-Science-Projects/README.md

 # Data Science Projects

 This repository contains several projects related to Data Science.
-In these projects, we have used several popular Python libraries such as Scikit-Learn, pandas, NumPy, seaborn, and Matplotlib, among others.
+In these projects, we have used popular Python libraries.
 Below is a list of ten more Python libraries that are commonly used in Data Science:

 - TensorFlow (https://www.tensorflow.org/)
 - Keras (https://keras.io/)